 As noted above, Big Data from mobile devices and connected cars can help reveal public transit gaps as well as expansion opportunities.
 By tracking trends on current usage and projected growth, urban transportation planners can also more accurately predict when they will need to expand capacity or add new routes.
 By tracking last-mile trips from transit stations, or finding the places where drivers could be sharing a shuttle if only that option were available, planners can target new transit investments in the most useful places.

-Most importantly, these analytics can help urban transportation planners build public support for major infrastructure projects and capital investments.
+Most importantly, this analytics can help urban transportation planners build public support for major infrastructure projects and capital investments.
 Using real-world travel behavior data that is less opaque and more easily understood by everyone can strengthen planners’ arguments for investing in transit.

 4. Inadequate Bike And Pedestrian Infrastructure